secretstartups/handbook/content/handbook/business-technology/data-team/platform/tableau/embed-demo/index.md

 ### Viz from Internal site

-The source url for a view from the intrnal site can be found by navigating to the view and selecting the `Share` option at the top of the screen and then seleting the `Copy Link` option.
+The source url for a view from the internal site can be found by navigating to the view and selecting the `Share` option at the top of the screen and then selecting the `Copy Link` option.

 ![](images/tableau_view_share.png)